Towards AI-assisted Neutrino Flavor Theory Design: Introduction

 \section{Introduction}

 Particle physics seeks answers to basic questions about the nature of matter and its interactions.
-Answers are not in the form of raw experimental results, but are expressed as a {\it model}~\cite{fox2022tf08snowmassreportbsm} of particles and their interactions that match observations and make predictions for novel phenomena.
-In the case of neutrino oscillations, for example, a successful model should explain the observed neutrino masses and oscillations and minimize new theoretical elements to maximize predictive power~\cite{feruglio2021leptonflavoursymmetries,Almumin:2022rml,degouvêa2022theoryneutrinophysics}.
+Answers are not in the form of raw experimental results, but are expressed as a {\it model}~\cite{fox2022tf08snowmassreportbsm} of particles and their interactions that match observations and make predictions for previously unexplained phenomena.
+In the case of neutrino oscillations, for example, a successful model should explain the observed neutrino masses and oscillations and minimize additional theoretical elements to maximize predictive power~\cite{feruglio2021leptonflavoursymmetries,Almumin:2022rml,degouvêa2022theoryneutrinophysics}.

 Building such a model is far from trivial, as the space of theoretical options is vast and high-dimensional, but constrained by experimental results.
 At the same time, the twin goals of achieving agreement with experiment and minimizing degrees of freedom are often in tension.
 Complicating matters further, theory spaces themselves are not conducive to systematic searches, as small changes in model content or structure can yield dramatic changes in quality.
-Finally, there is the computational challenge that an individual model takes significant work to evaluate: proposing a set of symmetries and fields, assigning representations of these symmetries to the fields, and performing intricate calculations to determine the predictions of a new model.
+Finally, there is the computational challenge that an individual model takes significant work to evaluate: proposing a set of symmetries and fields, assigning representations of these symmetries to the fields, and performing intricate calculations to determine the predictions of a model.

 Typical approaches rely on theorists to use their experience and inspiration to select and evaluate tailored theories.
 In the context of neutrino models, the result is a large space that is expensive to explore, containing vast regions which have not been thoroughly considered.
-Within these spaces may lie valuable, novel theories.
+Within these spaces may lie valuable, unexplored theories.

+Neutrinos in the \ac{SM} are purely left-handed massless states.
+Thus, due to the constraints of renormalizability and gauge invariance, they cannot acquire mass through the Higgs mechanism within the \ac{SM}.
+However, the discovery of neutrino oscillations~\cite{Super-Kamiokande:1998kpq,SNO:2002tuh,Cleveland:1998nv,K2K:2002icj} demonstrates that neutrinos must have small, nonzero masses, in direct conflict with the \ac{SM}.
+This discovery points to physics beyond the SM to explain neutrino masses, which may also explain the flavor structure observed in the SM.
+Neutrino flavor models seek to explain neutrino masses and the structure of lepton mixing through beyondd the \ac{SM} mechanisms, symmetries, and particles.